-The primary resources are machines, machine sets, and machine pools.
+The primary resources are machines, compute machine sets, and machine pools.

-MachineSet resources are groups of machines.
-If you need more machines or must scale them down, change the number of replicas in the machine pool to which the machine sets belong.
+MachineSet resources are groups of compute machines.
+If you need more machines or must scale them down, change the number of replicas in the machine pool to which the compute machine sets belong.

 Machine sets are not directly modifiable in ROSA.

-Machine pools are a higher level construct to machine sets.
+Machine pools are a higher level construct to compute machine sets.

-Multiple machine pools can exist on a single cluster, and they can each have different types or different size nodes.
+Multiple machine pools can exist on a single cluster, and each machine pool can contain a unique node type and node size configuration.

 In a cluster created across multiple Availability Zones (AZ), the machine pools can be created across either all of the three AZs or any single AZ of your choice.
 The machine pool created by default at the time of cluster creation will be created with machines in all three AZs and scale in multiples of three.